still-n0thing/operating-system-notes/Lec-00.md

 ### What is Deadlock?
-Issue occures when we have parallel process and we try to syconise them.
+Issue occures when we have parallel process and we try to synchronize them.